-Covid-19 is changing how we connect with each other.
-In this blog, Arukah Network mentor and coach ELIZABETH WAINWRIGHT reflects on how this time of upheaval might be used as an opportunity to build better relationships: in our families, communities and countries.
+Covid-19 changed how we connect with each other.
+In this blog, Arukah Network mentor and coach ELIZABETH WAINWRIGHT reflects on how we have the opportunity to build better relationships: in our families, communities and countries.

 At Arukah Network, we often talk about our ‘process’ in terms of three steps: connect, inform, and influence.
 Connect comes first, because we think that it makes it easier for appropriate information and influence to flow.
 But what does starting with connection really mean?
 Here’s a few things it means to us:

 Being in relationship and encouraging two-way learning (and moving away from the idea of the outside expert ‘fixing’ or ‘doing to’ a community)

 Realising that organisations and institutions are made of people, not glossy branding or numbers

 Guiding each other to the right people, information and resources at the right time

 For obvious reasons, connecting in a time of physical distancing feels difficult.
 We’re all adapting to new ways of living and working, which is harder for some than others.
 People who were lonely before Covid-19 might be struggling even more.
 People who are not technologically literate, or who do not have the internet, might find online meetings intimidating or inaccessible.